mpld3/mpld3/doc/faq.rst

   Long answer: like matplotlib's :func:`plt.show` function, :func:`mpld3.show` does not play well with the IPython notebook. :func:`mpld3.show` generates an html representation of a figure, then launches a local web server and attempts to open a browser page to display it.
 This behavior is nice when running a stand-alone script, but is generally not what you want within the IPython notebook, which is already in a browser window!

-- **Why am I getting no output/strange javascript errors within the iPython notebook?**

-  Most likely, the notebook contains multiple versions of the mpld3 javascript source.
-Javascript has a way of hanging around in the IPython notebook even when you don't want it to.
-To address this, you must clear the notebook and relaunch it.
-Follow these steps:

-  1. Clear all the output in the notebook (This can be done via the toolbar, with Cell -> All Output -> Clear)
-  2. Save your notebook
-  3. Close the notebook window
-  4. Re-open the notebook window

-  You now have a clean notebook, and can try running an mpld3 script again.

 - **I'm using SSL to have a secure connection and/or make a remote IPython notebook play nice with Windows 8.
 How do I get mpld3 to work?**

   Default browser security settings do not allow secure web pages to load javascript libraries from an insecure server.
 To work around this, simply specify alternative urls for d3 and mpld3 when you call :func:`mpld3.enable_notebook`.
 For example::